materight/evolutionary-image-vectorization/README.md

 # Evolutionary Image Vectorization

-An evolutionary approach to image vectorization, based on Genetic Algorithms and Particle Swarm Optimization.
+An evolutionary approach to image vectorization, based on Genetic Algorithms (GA) and Particle Swarm Optimization (PSO).
 Check the [report](./report.pdf) for more details on the implementation.

 <div align="center">
     <img src="samples/mona_lisa.jpg" height="250"/>